Now you are approaching or passing the magic number of 50 years old your mind may be thinking of the future.

 Throughout life we are always planning for the future, looking ahead.
 However, our visions are now a bit shorter just like the telomeres in our DNA-a sign of ageing.

-Although many of us are looking forward to fun in retirement of us already hobbling along, swallowing handfuls of medications and self-help pills.
+Although many of us are looking forward to fun in retirement many of us are already hobbling along, swallowing handfuls of medications and self-help pills.

 Don't Walk Towards Knee Replacements?